juanlizarazo/report-parser/README.md

 # Approach

-- Code is self documenting, it is composed by an main.js file that runs the process report method.
+- Code is self documenting, it is composed by a `main.js` file that runs the process report method.
-- There's a helper to help parse the report line items and format them correctly.
+- There's a helper class to help parse the report line items and format them correctly.
 - The constants folder has the codes and the display names.
+- The `ReportOutput` model.
 - Some classes use private constants that are just of the concern of the class itself and I decided to encapsulate them.
+- Unit tested with Jasmine.
+Inputs -> Outputs to not test implementation details.

 # To parse report